laurent-martin/ibm-ace-manufacturing-test/README.md

 openssl pkcs12 -info -in build/clientCertificate.p12 -nodes -password pass:_pass_here_
 ```

-## Issue: create button greyed out
+## Issue: "Create Data Source" button greyed out

 In some cases, the `Create Data Source` button in the ACE manufacturing view stays greyed out.

 In this case:

 1. Make sure you have created a data source in the folder above the data source properties, and that it is selected.
+Or un-select, and then select it again.

 2. If that persists, close the toolkit, and restart.
 Eventually, the button shall be black.

-### Server certificate
+### Server certificate on client

 The ACE OPC UA client allows (for testing) to accept the server certificate manually:

 ![accept cert](images/accept.png)

-## OPC PLC server: Some details
+## OPC PLC server

+### Installation of client certificate

 In order to simulate the manufacturing side, a simulator can be used.
 We use here the [OPC PLC server](https://github.com/Azure-Samples/iot-edge-opc-plc).